greenpro/sac_setup/README.md

 These terms will apply to this and all other packages mention in the "packages" section below.

 ### SAC and sac
-This is an abreviation for Southern Arm Control.
+This is an abbreviation for Southern Arm Control.

 ### Workspace
 For this and all other Southern Arm Control packages, the term workspace will refer to all of the SAC packages as they exist in a sigle ROS workspace.